Li Yanlu

 In 1933, when Wang was defeated by the Japanese and fled Manchuria, Li remained with the remnant NSA forces, now dispersed in small guerrilla bands.
 There he organized a unit from former NSA troops for the Northeastern People's Revolutionary Army in the Ning'an area and continued the struggle against the Japanese.
 In 1934, there were still resistance forces estimated at 50,000 men still in the field.
-All the Communist Party units were reorganized into the single Northeast Anti-Japanese United Army, with Zhao Shangzhi as its Commander-in-Chief.
+All the CCP units were reorganized into the single Northeast Anti-Japanese United Army, with Zhao Shangzhi as its Commander-in-Chief.
 It was now to be open to all who wanted to resist the Japanese invasion and proclaimed its willingness to ally with all other anti-Japanese forces.
 This won over some of the shanlin bands, including former NSA units.

-In 1935, when the party officially changed policy and began creating a united front, the army welcomed and absorbed most of the remaining anti-Japanese forces in Manchuria.
+In 1935, when the CCP officially changed policy and began creating a united front, the army welcomed and absorbed most of the remaining anti-Japanese forces in Manchuria.
 The army was now organized into three Route Armies including Zhou Baozhong's 2nd Route Army in Kirin Province, where Li was an officer.

 From the fall of 1936 to 1938, Li was sent to Shanghai and Nanjing to engage in Anti-Japanese United Front work.
 In 1939, was appointed to the Central Committee of the CCP Northeast Working Committee as a vice-president.
 He was responsible for training the cadre to be sent to operate in the Northeast.
 After the victory in the Sino-Japanese War, he was made vice governor of Sungkiang province in Manchuria.

 After the People's Republic of China had been established, he was appointed to Heilongjiang Province as assistant deputy governor and was the province Political Consultative Conference vice-president.
-He died after an illness in 1985, after he composed his revolutionary reminiscences of Communist Party history.
+He died after an illness in 1985, after he composed his revolutionary reminiscences of CCP history.